Dutch Pour With Resin For Beginners: 2 Step-by-Step Tutorials

 dutch pour technique ready to blow dry paint to create cells and ribbons

-Step 8 - Blow The Paint With The Hair Dryer
+Step 5: Blow Out The Paint

 Holding the hairdryer upside down, angled down and with the nozzle attachment on, blow the paint from the black center out into the body of white paint to create petals.
 Repeat this petal by petal, blowing the paint in one fluid movement so that you don't interrupt the flow.